Protocol

 Discovery

-The discovery of daemons is a two-part process; rather than ask every daemon to cache the configuration for every other daemon on its local network, the caching of configuration data is handled by markguided; when a client issues a discovery broadcast, it is not looking for responses from individual daemons, it is looking for responses from a markguided process.
+The discovery of daemons is a two-part process; rather than ask every daemon to cache the configuration for every other daemon on its local network, the caching of configuration data is handled by mkregistryd; when a client issues a discovery broadcast, it is not looking for responses from individual daemons, it is looking for responses from a mkregistryd process.

 There are four shared secrets used in the discovery exchange: